 Andrea van Elsas, PhD

-Prior to its acquisition by Aduro in 2015, he co-founded BioNovion and served as Chief Scientific Officer focusing on the development of innovative therapeutic antibodies in the field of immune oncology.
-From 1999 to 2011, he held numerous positions at Organon in Oss, The Netherlands, and Cambridge, Massachusetts (acquired by Schering-Plough Corporation in 2007 and later by Merck & Co.).
-As the Director of Tumor Immunology he ran the immune oncology portfolio and led the anti-PD1 program that later became known as pembrolizumab.
-After concluding his thesis research in Leiden on immune recognition of ras oncogene mutations and melanoma antigens, he obtained a KWF grant to work with Jim Allison at the University of California, Berkeley, from 1997 to 1999, studying the application and mode-of-action of anti-CTLA-4 for the treatment of cancer.
-He is a co-inventor on the original patents that formed the basis for the development of ipilimumab, the first checkpoint inhibitor approved in 2011 by the U.S. Food and Drug Administration for the treatment of melanoma.
+He is a venture partner with Third Rock Ventures.
+Previously he served as Chief Scientific Officer at Aduro Biotech following the acquisition of BioNovion, a company he co-founded in 2011.
+From 1999 to 2011 he held various positions at Organon (acquired by Schering-Plough and later by Merck) in Oss, The Netherlands and Cambridge, Massachusetts.
+He directed the immuno-oncology portfolio and led the anti-PD1 program that later became known as pembrolizumab.
+As a postdoctoral researcher, Andrea worked in the lab of 2018 Nobel Laureate Jim Allison at the University of California, Berkeley and is a co-inventor on the original anti-CTLA-4 patents that formed the basis for the development of ipilimumab, the first checkpoint inhibitor approved in 2011 by the FDA for the treatment of melanoma.